-- 1. Determine preliminary examination findings and conclusions and discuss with the EIC, including - conclusions to contity of associated risks. - conclusions for quarty of risk management. - aggregate level and Grection of associated risks. - overall risk in the RNDIF sales program. - violations and other concern
+- 1. Determine preliminary examination findings and conclusions and discuss these with the EIC, including - conclusions for quantity of associated risks. - conclusions for quality of risk management. - the aggregate level and direction of associated risks. - the overall risk in the RNDIP sales program. - violations of laws and regulations or deficient practices.

-Summary of Risks Associated Wit, Retail Nondeposit Investment Products
+Summary of Risks Associated With Retail Nondeposit Investment Products

-Risk category Quantity of risk Onality of rink manuger a t Aggregate level of risk Direction of risk
+Quantity of risk Quality of risk management Aggregate level of risk Direction of risk

-(Low, moderate, high) (V.sak, satisfacto strong, ow, moderate, high) (Increasing, stable, decreasing)
+Risk category (Low, moderate, high) (Weak, insufficient, satisfactory, strong) (Low, moderate, high) (Increasing, stable, decreasing)

-Credit レト
+Compliance

 Operational

-Compliance

 Strategic

 Reputation

+Credit

 - 2. If substantive safety and soundness concerns remain unresolved that may have a material adverse effect on the bank, further expand the scope of the examination by completing verification procedures. - 3.
-Make an assessment on the bank's RNDIP program that addresses - risks to the bank and its customers. - effectiveness of the bank's risk management system. - bank's compliance with applicable law and regulatory policy guidance. - adequacy of the bank's consumer protection of its customers.
+Make an assessment on the bank's RNDIP program that addresses - risks to the bank and its customers. - effectiveness of the bank's risk management system and RNDIP oversight. - the bank's compliance with applicable laws and regulations and safe and sound banking practices. - adequacy of the bank's consumer protection of its customers.

 - 4. Discuss examination findings with bank management, including violations, recommendations, and conclusions about risks and risk management practices.
 If necessary, obtain commitments for corrective action. - 5.
 Compose conclusion comments, highlighting any issues that should be included in the ROE.
-If necessary, compose a Matters Requiring Attention comment. - 6.
+If necessary, compose matters requiring attention and violation write-ups. - 6.
 Update the OCC's information system and any applicable ROE schedules or tables. - 7.
 Provide written recommendations specifically setting out what the OCC should do in the future to effectively supervise the bank's RNDIP sales program, including time periods, staffing, and workdays required. - 8.
-Update, organize and reference work papers in accordance with OCC policy. - 9.
-Ensure any paper expectronic media that contain sensitive bank or customer information are appropriately disposed of or secured.
+Update, organize, and reference work papers in accordance with OCC policy. - 9.
+Appropriately dispose of or secure any paper or electronic media that contain sensitive bank or customer information.